chelseasfund/chelseasfund.org/_pages/litigation.md

 case.
 In November of 2022, the District Court [referred the case]() to the Wyoming Supreme Court for decision.
 In December of 2022, the Wyoming Supreme Court [declined to hear](/assets/files/2022-12-20_decline.pdf) the case.

+In March of 2023, the Wyoming legislator passed a new statewide abortion ban that overrides the ban our existing lawsuit contested.
+Governor Gordon allowed this new ban to pass into law in March 18th, 2023.
+This action again rendered abortion illegal in Wyoming.
+In response, we filed a [new lawsuit](/assets/files/2023-03-17_complaint.pdf) seeking to overturn this ban, as well as [a request](/assets/files/2023-03-17_motion.pdf) for a temporary restraining order blocking the ban until a court can rule on our case.
 We are awaiting the District Court's next steps in the case.

 ## Timeline